Avergrove/avergroves-learning-notes/docs/tetris/PC_minimals_tool.md

     - Just click on the board to add a tile.
 Draw the structure you'd like to find a PC for
     - Click "★ Data output", this will generate the fumen code.
     - Copy the fumen code near the bottom left.

+## Feed it to the bot
+Type in >help minimals, the bot will tell you how to use the command.
+More importantly, pay particular note the

+The bot uses the following command structure: